muchdogesec/feeds2stix/processors/threatview/threatview_sha1/README.md

-# ThreatView SHA256
+# ThreatView SHA1

 https://threatview.io/Downloads/SHA-HASH-FEED.txt

 Not sure of update schedule.

-Contains a list of SHA256
+Contains a list of SHA1 Hashes

 ## Mapping